-Between March and May and September and November, the temperatures are mild and you can find hotels with very good prices, so over that period you can find the best months to travel to Vancouver.
+Between March and May, and September and November, the temperatures are mild and you can find hotels with very good prices, so that period is the best time to travel to Vancouver.

 HOW TO GET TO VANCOUVER

-The best way to get to Vancouver is by flying directly to the Vancouver International Airport which is half an hour by train in the south of Vancouver.
+The best way to get to Vancouver is by flying directly to the Vancouver International Airport, which is south of Vancouver and a half-hour train ride from the city.

-If you want to find cheap flights to Vancouver I recommend to search them 3 months in advance , in addition to using some warning service in case of price drops, like the one offered by Skyscanner.
+If you want to find cheap flights to Vancouver, I recommend booking them 3 months in advance, in addition to using a notification service in case of price drops, like the one offered by Skyscanner.

 THINGS TO DO IN VANCOUVER IN ONE DAY

 If you want to have a perfect day in Vancouver, plan your visit in advance.
-For this, we are going to tell you everything you have to visit in Vancouver.
+To help you plan, we are going to tell you everything you have to visit in Vancouver.

-First of all I have to confess that Vancouver is not a city that excited me greatly.
-For me, the real appeal of Vancouver are the surroundings.
-Dreamy mountains and the sea full of surprises.
+First of all, I have to confess that Vancouver is not a city that excited me greatly.
+For me, the real appeal of Vancouver is in the surroundings: dreamy mountains and a sea full of surprises.
 For downtown Vancouver, 24 hours is enough to explore the most popular attractions.

-Of all the things you have to see in Vancouver, the first one I recommend doing in Vancouver is to visit Stanley Park.
+Of all the things you have to see in Vancouver, the first place I recommend is Stanley Park.
 This was what we liked most about our day in Vancouver.

-You will find an area where there are a lot of indigenous totems.
+You will find an area where there are a lot of indigenous totem poles.
 This is, for me, one of the best places to see in Vancouver.
-Tellingly on the west coast of Canada lived for more than 500 generations the so-called First Nations.
+Tellingly, the so-called First Nations lived on the west coast of Canada for more than 500 generations

-Also in this park, we can find the statue “Girl in Wetsuit“.
+Also in this park, you can find the statue “Girl in a Wetsuit“.
 This is possibly the most popular statue in Vancouver.

-To the west of the park, we find two beaches, Second Beach and Third Beach that are filled with people on sunny days.
+To the west of the park, you’ll find two beaches, Second Beach and Third Beach, which are filled with people on sunny days.
 We visited Vancouver on a very sunny day and the beach was completely crowded.

-What I liked most was knowing that orcas and whales could be seen from those beaches.
-For all this, Stanley Park could not be missing from our list of things to do in Vancouver in 24 hours.
+What I liked most was that orcas and whales could be seen from those beaches.
+For all these reasons, Stanley Park could not be left off our list of things to do in Vancouver in 24 hours.

 FERRY TO NORTH VANCOUVER

 Taking the public ferry that leaves from the Waterfront terminal and goes to Lonsdale in North Vancouver is another thing we recommend you to do in Vancouver in one day.
-The boat departures approximately every 15 minutes and the views are impressive in both directions.
-Coming back to the center, you will see Canada Place, a building with 5 white sails as a roof, used both for cultural activities and entertainment.
+The boat departs approximately every 15 minutes and the views are impressive in both directions.
+Coming back to the center of the city, you will see Canada Place, a building with 5 white sails as a roof, used both for cultural activities and entertainment.
 It is a true icon of Vancouver.

 To take the ferry you can use the public transport pass that we will talk about later, which is very useful to do everything you want to do in Vancouver in 24 hours.

-Old Gastown neighborhood is something that we can not miss in our list of things to do in Vancouver.
+Old Gastown neighborhood is something that we could not leave off of your list of things to do in Vancouver.
 Walk through it until you find the curious Steam Clock built in 1977.

 The neighborhood itself is very lively.
 There are a lot of souvenir shops inspired by the First Nations of Canada.
 You will also find cafes and restaurants with a great atmosphere.

-Vancouver surprised us by the vast majority of the Asian population.
-It was a cultural shock.
+Vancouver surprised us with its huge Asian population.
+It was a culture shock.
 Although we knew that Canada is one of the most multicultural countries in the world, we did not expect it to be so obvious.

-We experienced this great Asian majority in Richmond, the neighborhood where we stayed and of which I will speak later.
-That’s why we went to ChinaTown, which is located in downtown Vancouver, with very high expectations.
+In Richmond, the neighborhood where we stayed and of which I will speak later, we experienced this high Asian population.
+That’s why we went to Chinatown, which is located in downtown Vancouver, with very high expectations.

-However, we got disappointed.
-ChinaTown today is a marginal neighborhood.
-We saw dozens of young drug addicts in a miserable situation.
-It turns out that Hastings Street in its crossing through ChinaTown is the main marginal neighborhood of Canada.
+However, we ended up disappointed.
+Chinatown today is a poor neighborhood.
+We saw dozens of young drug addicts stuck in a miserable situation.
+It turns out that Hastings Street where it crosses through Chinatown is the main poor neighborhood of Canada.

-Of all the attractions in ChinaTown we could only see the Millennium Gate, because the main attraction in the area, the Dr. Sun Yat-Sen Classical Chinese Garden, was being refurbished.
+Of all the attractions in Chinatown, we only saw the Millennium Gate, because the main attraction in the area, the Dr. Sun Yat-Sen Classical Chinese Garden, was being refurbished.

 Despite our experience, I think it is a place worth visiting if you travel to Vancouver in one day.
-To explore the city you must live the tremendous contrasts inside Vancouver.
-Even if you do not want to visit it, you will do it without intention, as the dividing line between ChinaTown and Gastown is non-existent.
+To explore the city you must experience the tremendous contrasts inside Vancouver.
+Even if you do not plan to visit it, you might do it unintentionally, as the dividing line between Chinatown and Gastown is non-existent.
 All of a sudden you will find the marginalization and poverty of this area of Vancouver.
-But do not worry, even here Canada is a safe country.
+But do not worry.
+Even here, Canada is a safe country.

-That’s why we have no choice but to include ChinaTown on our list of essentials attractions to visit in Vancouver in 24 hours.
+That’s why we have no choice but to include Chinatown on our list of essential attractions to visit in Vancouver in 24 hours.

-Another interesting plan you can do in Vancouver in one day is to visit Grandville Island.
+Another interesting place to see in Vancouver in one day is Grandville Island.
 This small hippie island, under the bridge that gives access to the center of the city, is a must.

-To get to the island you must do it by ferry or walking on the bridge.
+To get to the island you must do so by ferry or walking over the bridge.
 Unlike going to North Vancouver, there is no public ferry, so you’ll have to go with some private companies that are not cheap.
-We opted for walking the bridge with the reward of seeing all the terraces of Granville Island from above.
+We opted for walking the bridge, with the reward of seeing all the terraces of Granville Island from above.

-Another thing you have to do in Granville Island is to visit the public market.
-Once there you will find everything from crafts to agricultural products of the highest quality and food stalls.
+Visiting the public market is another thing you have to do in Granville Island.
+Once there, you will find everything from crafts to agricultural products of the highest quality and food stalls.
 The atmosphere is unique so it is very popular with both tourists and locals.

-We recommend that you come to Granville Island in the afternoon since it is the liveliest time and if the weather is nice all the terraces will be full.
+We recommend that you go to Granville Island in the afternoon, since it is the liveliest time, and if the weather is nice, all the terraces will be full.

 THINGS TO do IN VANCOUVER IN 2 DAYS, 3 DAYS OR 4 DAYS

-If you have more than one day to explore Vancouver do not miss these other things you can do.
+If you have more than one day to explore Vancouver, do not miss out on these other things you can do.

 CAPILANO HANGING BRIDGE

-Actually, we could have arranged in a day in Vancouver the visit to the Capilano suspension bridge.
+Actually, we could have done the visit to the Capilano suspension bridge in our one day in Vancouver.
 However, the price of $ 43 CAD per person was not within our travel budget.